0xae/asyncps/README.md

     subscribe mongo
     hello freaks

-## Beware
+## About
-ahmmm, in the good design sense, asyncps is a complete mess, i am trying to design better programs and feel happy with that, i do not like its architecture, since i had to design his main components from scratch:
+asyncps is part of my research on distributed systems, so do not expect a state--of--the--heart design, losely coupled modules.
+It was written for testing purposes only.
+It is an effort to design better distributed systems, mainly composed by these modules:

-    * networking module
+    * networking
-    * logging module
+    * logging
-    * event programming module
+    * event programming
+    * efficient FSMs(Finit State Machines)
+    * and others

 ## Logging
 I am one of those freaky guys on logging, so i wrote